Fall Asleep Naturally: Tips for Restful Slumber

 This practice is known as the Locust Pose.

 Watch your breathing by inhaling and exhaling slowly and at a paced rate.

 There are just a few poses to practice before bedtime.

-Remember to pace your breathing to ensure you’re lowering your heart rate and releasing any tension from your body.
+Remember to pace your breathing to reduce your heart rate and release any tension from your body.

 Different bodies produce different amounts of each hormone.

 Melatonin, the hormone that controls sleep, helps your body distinguish between day and night.

 In some cases, this process may be hindered.

 It means a person might need to supplement the hormone.